 Where to go in Barcelona

-I had arrived in the eclectic city of Barcelona, Spain, Madrid’s quirky half-sister, which is best known for its modern, undulating architecture, tapas bars and a laid-back Mediterranean vibe.
+I had arrived in the eclectic city of Barcelona, Spain, Madrid’s quirky half-sister, which is best known for its modern, undulating architecture, tapas bars, and a laid-back Mediterranean vibe.
 It was a quick pre-trip for the Viking Ocean Cruises yacht, Viking Star, with little pre-planning done on my part for this city visit.
-I had only a few ideas as to where to go in Barcelona.
+I had a few ideas as to where to go in Barcelona and I was up for it.

 I was delivered from the airport via Blacklane Car Service and was excited to stay in a hotel that had encompassed the “old city” walls from the 1st century AD, the ancient Roman ruins.
 The hotel I would be at was situated right in the heart of Barcelona’s Gothic Quarter: The Mercer Hotel Barcelona

-The driver dropped me off near Via Laietana, just down below the opening of these walls.
-I rolled my carry-on, past them to enter the city up to the top of Lledo Street, only to find that behind a pair of imposing and grand double wooden doors, there she was:
+The driver dropped me off near Via Laietana, just down below the opening of these giant walls.
+I rolled my carry-on, past them to enter the city up to the top of Lledo Street, only to find that behind a pair of imposing and grand double wooden doors, there she was: The Mercer Hotel.

-I dropped my bags and headed for the streets.
+I dropped my bags and headed for the cobble-stoned streets.

 I had been walking and photographing for about 4 hours, when I decided to sit for a while and breathe it all in.